In 2013 Google rolled out an update in Gmail that created multiple tabs known as primary, promotions, social, updates, and forums.

-This will help you get better odds in landing in the primary box and create a feeling of belongingness with your readers.
+This will help you get better odds in landing in the primary box.
+Being a marketer or sales person you need to create a feeling of belongingness with your readers.

 With tools like Saleshandy, you can attach a CSV file containing all your recipient’s details and send a different email to each one of them.